 Unfortunately, it’s usually only when your website gets hacked that you realize the importance of keeping your WordPress site secure.
 WordPress is known for being one of the most user-friendly Content Management Systems for websites, but WordPress is also a popular target for hackers and spammers.

-According to a recent report by Sucuri, 90% of all hacked CMS sites run WordPress.
+According to Sucuri’s 2019 Threat Research Report, 94% of all hacked CMS sites run WordPress.
 This doesn’t mean that WordPress is not a secure platform.
 Quite the contrary, a properly secured and maintained WordPress site is very safe.
 But hackers don’t spend time trying to hack platforms that no one uses – right?
-And given WordPress is more popular than all of its competitors combined – with a whopping 61% market share – it is a big target!
+And given WordPress is more popular than all of its competitors combined – with a whopping 63% market share – it is a big target!

 You may be wondering why anyone would want to attack your website, particularly if you have a low traffic website; however, the vast majority of hackers are not looking to steal your data or delete important files.
 What they want is to use your server to send spam emails.
 They’ll install a program on your site that sends out tons of spam, and you won’t even know it.

 I know what you are thinking — this sucks!
 Yes, it does.
-Now let’s review the best and easiest things you can do to make your WordPress site secure.
+Now let’s review the quickest and easiest tips on how to keep your WordPress site secure.

 1. Cut Back on Plugin Use